subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

-As noted in a previous exercise, the magic lies in the ability to query the account id from within the transfer entity.
-The example below shows that we are querying for transfers where we have an associated amount and blockNumber, but we can then link this to the receiving or “to” address as follows:
+As noted in a previous exercise(Lesson 1), we query the account id from within the **transfer entity**.

+The example given below shows that we are querying for transfers where we have an associated amount and blockNumber.
+After that, we can link this to the receiving or `to` address as follows:

 ```
 query{